-Everything you need to know about meal prep, starting with the fact that it's much easier (and more delicious!) than you think.
+Everything you need to know about meal prep for beginners, starting with the fact that it's much easier (and more delicious!) than you think.
 We'll set you up for easier nights, faster mornings, and healthier meals all month.

 To prove it, we teamed up with healthy chef, YouTube foodie, and meal-prep pro Alyssa Gagarin to challenge you to make meal prep a priority this month.
 Don't know how to even start?
 Don't worry.
+This is the complete guide for how to meal prep for beginners...like, total beginners.
 Gagarin is here to show you how to set up your kitchen (and your grocery list) for success with the proper tools, food, and cooking plan.
 Along the way, you'll learn some genius hacks like what to prep now and what should wait, mistakes you never want to make, how to put together the perfectly balanced meal, what you can quickly do the night before for easier and healthier mornings, and even how to turn your freezer into your meal-prep BFF.

-Below you'll find useful videos, easy-to-understand tips and strategies, and healthy recipe ideas for easy dinners, healthy lunches, and quick and nutritious breakfasts—just consider this your complete guide to healthy and efficient meal prep.
+Below you'll find useful videos, easy-to-understand tips and strategies, and healthy recipe ideas for easy dinners, healthy lunches, and quick and nutritious breakfasts—just consider this your complete guide to how to meal prep the healthy and efficient way.

 By the end of the month, you'll feel like a slicing, cooking, and packing pro and you'll probably save some money and eat healthier, too.
 Before you know it, meal prep will go from something intimidating to something that's actually pretty fun.
 (Once you've conquered all the basics this month, challenge yourself to a clean-eating 30-day meal-prep challenge that will open your eyes to how delicious this can actually be.)